-Network Scientific’s knowledgeable consultants have over 20 years’ experience providing trusted medical device recruitment services to companies ranging from start-up to world-leading organisations.
+Network Scientific’s knowledgeable recruiters have over 25 years’ experience providing trusted medical device recruitment services to companies ranging from start-up to world-leading organisations.

-We specialise in medical device recruitment in many therapeutic disciplines including, but not limited to; cardiology, critical care, spinal and neuromodulation and cover commercial, technical, regulatory, manufacturing, clinical support and executive appointments.
+We specialise in medical device recruitment in many therapeutic disciplines, and have a wide variety of jobs in medical devices, in, including, but not limited to; cardiology, critical care, spinal and neuromodulation and cover commercial, technical, regulatory, manufacturing and clinical support.

-The Medical Devices market is innovative, exciting and offers an exceptional opportunity for an evolving career.
+We are incredibly passionate about recruiting in the medical devices industry.
+The Medical Devices market is innovative, exciting and offers exceptional opportunities for evolving career careers.

 The World Health Organization (WHO), considers a medical device to be defined as “an article, instrument, apparatus or machine that is used in the prevention, diagnosis or treatment of illness or disease, or for detecting, measuring, restoring, correcting or modifying the structure or function of the body for some health purpose.”

 Medical devices are classified into various groups, that can differ from country to country.
 Within the EU, they are classified as: